sk1e/ss-rpc-server/README.md

 # ss-rpc-server

-RPC server for using Racket as Emacs extension language
+RPC server for using Racket as Emacs extension language.